aparnabhure/books-console-service/README.md

 - use default login cred as admin/admin
 - Add Datasource as prometheus from the dashboard->datasource->prometheus option
 - Define prometheus URI as IPAddress:9090, IP is same as your machine IP, localhost will not work
+- Kill docker all containers > docker kill $(docker ps -q)
+- The docker ps command will list all running containers.
+The -q flag will only list the IDs for those containers.
+Once we have the list of all container IDs, we can simply run the docker kill command, passing all those IDs, and they’ll all be stopped!
+-